pootzko/docs.influxdata.com/content/influxdb/v0.9/query_language/data_exploration.md

 ```
 * Always single quote tag values in queries - they are strings.
 Note that double quotes do not work when specifying tag values and can cause queries to silently fail.

-> **Note:** Tags are indexed so queries on tag keys or tag values are highly performant.
+> **Note:** Tags are indexed so queries on tag keys or tag values are more performant than queries on fields.

 Return data where the tag key `location` has no tag value (more on regular expressions [later](/influxdb/v0.9/query_language/data_exploration/#regular-expressions-in-queries)):
 ```sql